Civil Authorities (Special Powers) Act (Northern Ireland) 1922: Context of act's passage

 Partition was formally established with the Government of Ireland Act 1920.
 This also established the Parliament of Northern Ireland, which came into being the following year.
-Partition was followed by high levels of inter-communal violence, especially in Belfast.
-The Irish Republican Army, although it spent most of these years fighting in the Irish Civil War, aimed to use armed force to end partition and compel the United Kingdom to withdraw sovereignty from Northern Ireland.
+Partition was followed by high levels of inter-communal violence, especially in Belfast (see: The Troubles in Ulster (1920–1922)).
+The Irish Republican Army, although split into pro-treaty and anti-treaty factions, continued to use armed force, aiming to end partition and compel the United Kingdom to withdraw from Northern Ireland.

-The Act
+The act

-The Act was presented as being necessary to re-establish peace and law and order in Northern Ireland, and enabled the government to 'take all such steps and issue all such orders as may be necessary for preserving the peace and maintaining order', although it was specified that the ordinary course of law should be interfered with as little as possible.
-The Home Affairs Minister was empowered to make any regulation felt necessary to preserve law and order in Northern Ireland.
+The act was presented as being necessary to re-establish peace and law and order in Northern Ireland, and enabled the government to 'take all such steps and issue all such orders as may be necessary for preserving the peace and maintaining order', although it was specified that the ordinary course of law should be interfered with as little as possible.
+The act allowed that trial by jury could be superseded, inquests abolished, curfews imposed, organizations, meetings and newspapers could be banned and the death penalty and flogging could be imposed for the possession of arms.
+The Home Affairs Minister (Dawson Bates - in office 7 June 1921 – 6 May 1943) was empowered to make any regulation felt necessary to preserve law and order in Northern Ireland.
 Anyone who broke these regulations could be sentenced to up to a year in prison with hard labour, and in the case of some crimes, whipping.
 A special summary jurisdiction (court with no jury) was enabled to hear cases involving such crimes.
 The Home Affairs Minister was also permitted to forbid the holding of inquests if he felt this was required to preserve order and peace.

-The Schedule to the Act specified actions which the government could take in order to preserve peace, although the body of the Act enabled the government to take any steps at all which it thought necessary.
+The schedule to the act specified actions which the government could take in order to preserve peace, although the body of the act enabled the government to take any steps at all which it thought necessary.
 Actions specified in the Schedule included the closing of licensed premises; the banning in any area of meetings and parades in public places; the closing of roads; the taking of any land or property; and the destruction of any building.
 The Schedule also forbade the spreading by word of mouth or text any 'reports or... statements intended or likely to cause disaffection to subjects of His Majesty'.

-Because it was presented as emergency legislation, the Act was initially current only for one year and had to be renewed annually.
-In 1928, however, it was renewed for five years and when this period expired in 1933 the Act was made permanent.
+Because it was presented as emergency legislation, the act was initially current only for one year and had to be renewed annually.
+In 1928, however, it was renewed for five years and when this period expired in 1933 the act was made permanent.
 According to John Whyte, this happened because, from 1925, nationalist MPs began sitting in the Stormont parliament which they had initially boycotted.
-Unsurprisingly, they objected strenuously to the renewal of the Act, and it was felt by the (Ulster Unionist Party) Minister of Home Affairs that it would be better to make the Act permanent than for Parliament annually to 'wrangle' over it.
+Unsurprisingly, they objected strenuously to the renewal of the act, and it was felt by the (Ulster Unionist Party) Minister of Home Affairs that it would be better to make the act permanent than for Parliament annually to 'wrangle' over it.